 Lincoln's coffin is reburied in shallow grave at yet another secret location within the tomb.

-The Lincoln Guard of Honor is formed in Springfield to protect Lincoln's body.
+The Lincoln Guard of Honor is formed in Springfield on the anniversary of Lincoln's birth to protect his body.

 Mary Lincoln is buried in the tomb after her death in Springfield at age 63.
 Afterward, her remains are secretly moved near her husband's.